polyaxon/polyaxon/docs/concepts/architecture.md

  * Polyaxon Webhooks

-These interfaces hides the powerful abstraction provided by the Polyaxon architecture.
+These interfaces hide the powerful abstractions provided by the Polyaxon architecture.
 When a machine learning engineer or a data scientist deploys a model, Polyaxon relies on Kubernetes for:

  * Managing the resources of your cluster (Memory, CPU, and GPU)
- * Creating an easy, repeatable, portable deployments
+ * Creating easy, repeatable, portable deployments
  * Scaling up and down as needed

 Polyaxon does the heavy lifting of: